-We believe this Report Card which we will be publishing every year will give to the citizens, elected representatives, political parties and the government valuable feedback on the functioning of the elected representatives.
+We believe this Report Card which we publish every year will give the citizens, elected representatives, political parties and the government valuable feedback on the functioning of the elected representatives.
 We also hope that it will set standards and bench marks of the performance of the elected representatives not only in Mumbai but across the country.